Frederik Andersen helps Maple Leafs steal a win from Flames

 Start on time?

 The Toronto Maple Leafs, with one notable exception, did not start well, finish well or do anything well in-between.
-But the exception, goaltender Frederik Andersen, allowed the Leafs to steal a 2-1 shootout win Wednesday night at the Air Canada Centre.
+But the exception, goaltender Frederik Andersen, allowed the Leafs to steal a 2-1 shootout win Wednesday night at the Air Canada Centre from the Calgary Flames.
 The win was assured when William Nylander scored on the Leafs' fourth attempt and then Calgary's Mikael Backlund missed the net.

-Andersen faced 43 shots in regulation time.
+Andersen faced 43 shots in regulation time and another five in a wild five minutes of overtime.
 It was the fifth time this season an opponent was allowed more than 40 shots.
-The most worrying aspect of that is all five times were in the Leafs' past 10 games.
+The most worrying aspect of that is all five times came in the Leafs' past 10 games.

+"He's been unbelievable this past month," Leafs forward Mitch Marner said of Andersen.
+"He's been the person we depend on and the person that's really winning us games."

+Andersen, though, practically shrugged off a night when he was dealing with one Flame after another crashing the net when he wasn't trying to stop pucks.
+"It was fun," he said.

 The Leafs almost won the game in regulation after they came to life late in the game.
-With 2 minutes 35 seconds left in the third period, winger Patrick Marleau ripped one-timer from the slot off the post.
+With two minutes and 35 seconds left in the third period, winger Patrick Marleau ripped a one-timer from the slot off the post.

 Mark Giordano opened the scoring for the Flames in the first period while Morgan Rielly tied the score for the Leafs in the second with his fourth goal of the season.